Gun Safe Tips 101

 Firearm maintenance is also key to safety.
 Maintenance is how you prevent misfires and bore obstructions, which are often the causes of accidents.
 Keep your weapons clean and well maintained at all times.
 It keeps you safe and protects your investment.

-Rule number seven is to keep your firearm unloaded when not in use and secure it from unauthorized use.
 Some people do keep firearms loaded and at the ready for personal protection purposes.
 If you do, you should have a specialized system.
 Don’t just leave a loaded shotgun leaning against a door frame unless the is nothing and no one around that you don’t mind accidentally sporting a pie-tray sized hole.
 You need a secure case, holster or another method of safekeeping to prevent an accidental discharge.